 Should you consider working with an Eating Disorder Recovery Coach?

 Working closely with an Eating Disorders Recovery Coach, you can gain insight into how to change your relationship with food while also addressing underlying mental health issues.
-They will work with you to build self-awareness and provide strategies to handle difficult situations.
+They will work with you to build self-awareness and provide strategies to handle difficult situations through nutrition counseling.

 An eating Disorder Recovery Coach often is a person, who has a foundational background in talking therapies.
 This can include counselling, psychotherapy, nutritional therapy or dietetics and has completed specialist training area in eating disorders.

-However, just like with any professional, make sure that your chosen Eating Disorder Recovery Coach has the relevant qualifications to work with eating disorders and disordered eating patterns and is not basing their work on their own recovery experience alone.
-Try and avoid professionals, who are not specialists in this area or have never worked with clients with similar issues to yours before.
+However, just like with any professional, make sure that your chosen Eating Disorder Recovery Coach has the relevant qualifications to work with eating disorders and disordered eating habits and is not basing their work on their own recovery process alone.
+Try and avoid professionals, who are not eating disorder specialists or have never worked with clients with similar issues to yours before.

 Have a read on their website, see if they have testimonials that you can relate to.
 Additionally, have the first session or introductory call to figure out if you can connect with the person and see yourself working with them.